 The Middle East – This grouping, which consists of countries like Iran, Iraq, Saudi Arabia, Bahrain, Kuwait and the United Arab Emirates, reflects an Arabic culture and adherence to Islamic traditions.
 The region boasts a large portion of the world’s oil reserves and consequently has considerable wealth.
 In the Middle East, religion influences every aspect of life, a fact that it would be foolish to ignore when determining the ideal marketing mix for your export products and export marketing plan.

-Now that you have a better idea of the international environment and the various regional groupings, your export marketing plan should be considerably easier to develop.
-To learn more about export marketing planning, Trade Forward Southern Africa, in collaboration with the International Trade Institute of Southern Africa (ITRISA), has created a comprehensive online training course that provides training on all aspects of international marketing, including the steps involved in developing an export marketing plan and further detail on the international environment.
-Click the links below to sign up for free and get started on your export training.
+The cultural/social environment is just one factor that needs to be considered when developing an export marketing plan and establishing the international marketing environment of your chosen foreign market.
+Thankfully, Trade Forward Southern Africa, in collaboration with the International Trade Institute of Southern Africa (ITRISA), has created a comprehensive online training course that provides training on all aspects of international marketing, including the steps involved in developing an export marketing plan.
+The groundbreaking TFSA online School of Export also offers free E-learning modules on topics such as Incoterms®, modes of transport, letters of credit and international law.
+Click the links below to sign up for free and join over 1000 business professionals currently using the School of Export to assist them in growing their businesses internationally.

 To sign up to the School of Export CLICK HERE.